 John Milton (1608-1674)

 The Miltonic Sonnet is named after the 17th century English poet, political writer, and civil servant, John Milton.
 With the publishing of his epic poem Paradise Lost, widely regarded as one of the greatest works written in the English language, Milton solidified his reputation as one of the greatest English poets of his time.
-Milton’s work would live on to influence Romantic poets such as William Blake and William Wordsworth.
+Milton’s work would go on to influence Romantic poets such as William Blake and William Wordsworth.

 Milton’s Sonnet